open-telemetry/opentelemetry-js/doc/upgrade-to-2.x.md

 ## 💥 Node.js supported versions

 The **minimum supported Node.js has be raised to `^18.19.0 || >=20.6.0`**.
 This means that support Node.js 14 and 16 has been dropped.
-(The particular minimum *minor* versions of Node.js 18 and 20 was selected to include support for Node.js's `--import` flag and `module.register()` API.
-It is expected that this will provide a smoother experience for improved automatic ES module instrumentation.)

-For the time being, the minimum supported Node.js versions for `@opentelemetry/api` (Node.js v8) and `@opentelemetry/semantic-conventions` (Node.js v14) packages is not changing.
+(The minimum supported Node.js versions for `@opentelemetry/api` (Node.js v8) and `@opentelemetry/semantic-conventions` (Node.js v14) are *not* changing as part of "JS SDK 2.x".)

 > [!NOTE]
+> Implementation notes:
+> - The particular minimum *minor* versions of Node.js 18 and 20 were selected to include support for Node.js's `--import` flag and `module.register()` API.
+It is expected that this will provide a smoother experience for improved automatic ES module instrumentation.
+>
 > Related issues:
 > [#5395](https://github.com/open-telemetry/opentelemetry-js/issues/5395)